-Another family joined the months-long sit-in against the PKK terror group in southeastern Turkey on Tuesday.
+Another family joined the ongoing sit-in protest against the PKK terror group in southeastern Turkey on Wednesday.

-In its more than 30-year terror campaign against Turkey, the PKK – listed as a terrorist organization by Turkey, the US and the EU – has been responsible for the deaths of 40,000 people including women, children and infants.
-The YPG is the PKK's Syrian offshoot.
+In its more than 35-year terror campaign against Turkey, the PKK -- listed as a terrorist organization by Turkey, the US, and the EU -- has been responsible for the deaths of 40,000 people including women, children, and infants.